 Agenda and minutes are available on line under Meetings.
 You can also receive the minutes by mail.
-To be put on the mailing list by calling Denise Obrero, HAC staff coordinator at (949) 361-6188.
+To be put on the mailing call Eunice Im, HAC staff coordinator at (949) 361-6188.

 Where do I find out more information about the Human Affairs Committee

-You are welcome to contact the Housing Coordinator by email at email@example.com or call her at (949) 361-6183.
+You are welcome to contact the Housing Coordinator by email at email@example.com or calling (949) 361-6183.

 Email the Human Affairs Committee